Looking for a new heating system?

 Once the service is over, the engineer should provide you with a service report.
 This will state when the service was done, the mandatory safety checks outlined by Gas Safety regulation 26.9, as well as any other work that has been completed.
 You should check over this to be sure the information is correct and that it has been signed by the engineer.
 Don’t be afraid to ask them any questions if you need clarification on a couple of points.

 It’s often a good idea to have multiple gas appliances serviced together to prevent having to arrange different appointments across the year.
-If you’re having multiple appliances serviced, such as a gas cooker or fire, you should allow more time - the 30 to 60 minute bracket is the time it will take to service the gas boiler and not other appliances too.
+If you’re having multiple appliances serviced, such as a gas cooker or fire, you should allow more time, 60 minutes is around the time it should take to service the gas boiler and not other appliances too.

 An oil boiler service may typically take longer than one for a gas boiler.
 This is because the boiler itself needs to be checked as well as the oil tank that stores the fuel.
 Gas enters your boiler via the mains supply, however oil must be stored on site and filled up when it’s running low.
 The tank will need to be checked for bulging, corrosion, leaks and water.
 Therefore, an oil boiler service should take around one to two hours and may also cost more than a gas service.